dna-en/website/index.md

 </a>

 ## Github Repositories
-Dont' get too excited.
+Don't get too excited.
 At the moment, there's just the website code.
 <a href="
 https://github.com/dna-en
          " target="_blank">